-MMA Corporate and the MMA Anchorage Office Employees
+MMA-Corporate and MMA-Alaska Employees

-The first week of the 26 week STD period is a one-week (7 calendar days) unpaid period during which you must use any available Sick Days.
+The first week of the 26 week STD period is a one-week (7 calendar days or more than 5 consecutive business days) unpaid period during which you must use any available Sick Days.
 Once your Sick Days are exhausted, you must use available Personal Days, Floating Holidays and/or vacation days (including borrowing vacation days in advance).
 If you exhaust all of your Sick Days, Personal Days, Floating Holidays and/or vacation days, then the seven calendar day waiting period will be unpaid.
-After this initial one week unpaid period, the STD Benefit will be dependent upon your service.
+Beginning on the 6th consecutive business day of absence (8th consecutive calendar day), the STD Benefit will be dependent upon your service.
 Years of service will be determined based on your most recent hire date.
 The following chart provides details about the STD benefits.